shopware/docs/guides/plugins/plugins/storefront/add-custom-controller.md

 First of all we have to create a new controller which extends from the `StorefrontController` class.
 A controller is also just a service which can be registered via the service container.
 Furthermore, we have to define our `Route` with `defaults` and `_routeScope` via annotation, it is used to define which domain a route is part of and **needs to be set for every route**.
 In our case the scope is `storefront`.

+{% hint style="info" %}
+Prior to Shopware 6.4.11.0 the `_routeScope` was configured by a dedicated annotation: `@RouteScope`.
+This way of defining the route scope is deprecated for the 6.5 major version.
+{% endhint %}

 Go ahead and create a new file `ExampleController.php` in the directory `<plugin root>/src/Storefront/Controller/`.

 {% code title="<plugin root>/src/Storefront/Controller/ExampleController.php" %}